-Step Two: The Territorial Court judiciary reviews the application to determine whether the applicant meets the qualification criteria and to assess the needs of the applicant's community.
+Territorial Court of Yukon Chief Judge Judges' Chambers 2134 2nd Avenue, 4th Floor Whitehorse, Yukon Y1A 5H6 determine whether the applicant meets the qualification criteria and to assess the needs of the applicant's community.
 A judge interviews the applicant and arranges for reference checks to be completed before making a recommendation to the Judicial Council.